geoff604/google-tasks-bookmarklet/README.md

 Click the bookmarklet from any page to create a google task with the URL and page title inserted into the notes field.

+Notes:
+This has only been tested in Google Chrome.